engrnvd/appmakers-vue/README.md

 ### Examples

-See the `examples` project to learn how to use various features.
+See the `docs` project to learn how to use various features.